 Strategic Initiatives by their very nature are a collection of KPIs and projects.
 If you can’t make sense of all those moving parts, you can’t determine your performance.

 Our customers use AchieveIt to ensure you don’t need an act of congress to get an answer to the question, “How are we doing?”
-Our software platform helps leaders holistically look at plan execution across the enterprise without the low-level detail of PM tools.
+Our strategic planning software platform helps leaders holistically look at plan execution across the enterprise without the low-level detail of PM tools.

 Ask yourself the question, “How are we doing with our strategic plan?”